Toshimitsu Motegi: Suga and Kishida governments

 In October 2020, Motegi met with U.K. International Trade Secretary Liz Truss to sign a bilateral economic partnership agreement estimated to raise British exports to Japan by 17.2% (¥355 billion) and Japanese exports to Britain by 79.9% (¥1.775 trillion).
 In the trade package, British import tariffs are expected to reduce by up to 60% for Kobe beef, 31% for the Japanese chocolate snack Pocky, 22% for bluefin tuna, 13% for udon noodles, and 6% for soy sauce.

-After Suga's resignation as Prime Minister, his successor Fumio Kishida opted to retain Motegi as foreign minister after taking office in October 2021.
+After Suga's resignation as prime minister, his successor Fumio Kishida opted to retain Motegi as foreign minister after taking office in October 2021.
 Nikkei noted that this sent a message of continuity in Japan's policies toward China and Taiwan.

-He was appointed Secretary-General of the LDP after the resignation of the previous incumbent Akira Amari following the 2021 general elections.
-He leads one of the main factions of the LDP party and is rumored to be a potential contender to become Prime Minister.
+He was appointed Secretary-General of the LDP by LDP leader Fumio Kishida after the resignation of the previous incumbent Akira Amari following the 2021 general elections.
+He leads one of the main factions of the LDP party and is rumored to be a potential contender to become prime minister.

+The relationship between Motegi and Prime Minister Kishida has been described as extremely strained.
+Motegi has been described as intensely passionate in his attempt to succeed Kishida as prime minister, and Kishida has dedicated a significant amount of time to disrupting him; with factionalism now in peril due to the 2023–2024 Japanese slush fund scandal, Motegi's future within the party has been described as possibly in danger.
+Kishida has also allegedly been dedicating time to blocking Motegi from attempting to pursue his ambition further.

+2024 and 2025 LDP leadership campaigns

+Motegi ran in the 2024 LDP Presidential election to succeed Kishida but only won 6.39% of the votes in the first round.
+Only a few cabinet posts were given to members of his faction, the Heisei Kenkyūkai; this was seen as punishment for Motegi backing Sanae Takaichi against Shigeru Ishiba in the second round of the LDP presidential election.

+In September 2025, following Shigeru Ishiba's resignation as prime minister, Motegi became the first candidate to declare their candidacy in the 2025 LDP Presidential election.
+He was eliminated in the first round on 4 October.

+Takaichi government

+After Sanae Takaichi became prime minister, she picked Motegi to be the Minister for Foreign Affairs in her cabinet.